 Section 3 Main difference Between Miter Saw and Circular Saw

 Below is a table summarizing the major differences between these two types of saw.

 3.1 Do you need both of them

-In the end, it is safe to say that both saws have their respective uses.
-Depending on your project’s scope, you must own before you can choose which of both saws.
+Ultimately, it is safe to say that both saws have their respective uses.
+Depending on your project’s scope, you must own it before you can choose which of both saws.
 It is safe to say that having both won’t be a bad idea.

 Figure 5 Industrial working using the miter saw.

 Section 4 Which one Should you get between the Miter Saw and the Circular Saw?

 Below is a table that provides the necessary information to help you in making the best saw choice.
 The facts are presented based on ease of use, type of cuts, storage and portability, project plan, and price.

 Section 5 How to Choose a Better Miter Saw or Circular Saw?